Juan de Mena: La Coronaçión

-Mena wrote La Coronaçión (or Calamicleos, The Coronation, 1438) and dedicated it to Íñigo López de Mendoza, marqués de Santillana (marquis of Santillana), in response to the latter’s 1438 victory on the frontier between Muslim and Christian Spain, which resulted in the taking of Huelma.
+Mena wrote La Coronaçión (or Calamicleos, The Coronation, 1438) and dedicated it to Íñigo López de Mendoza, marqués de Santillana (marquis of Santillana), in response to the latter's 1438 victory on the frontier between Muslim and Christian Spain, which resulted in the taking of Huelma.
 Although a relatively minor victory, it was the first successful campaign of the Reconquista since 1431.
 The poem consists of 51 stanzas recounting a dream sequence in which the poet first sees historical and mythological figures being punished for their vices or their failure to act, and later sees those figures who have earned a place on Mount Parnassus for their virtues; principal among those praised is the marqués de Santillana.

 Although Santillana was also well known as a poet, he is praised in the poem as an exemplar of the four cardinal virtues.
-The poem is allegorical in nature and corresponds to Mena’s idea of satire in that it condemns vice and praises virtue.
-It is possible to interpret the Reconquista and national unity as the principal themes of the poem; one of Mena’s lesson seems to be that internal strife is a vice that hinders the Christian reconquest of Spain.
+The poem is allegorical in nature and corresponds to Mena's idea of satire in that it condemns vice and praises virtue.
+It is possible to interpret the Reconquista and national unity as the principal themes of the poem; one of Mena's lesson seems to be that internal strife is a vice that hinders the Christian reconquest of Spain.

 In the original version of La Coronaçión Juan de Mena included extensive commentary, in highly ornamental and Latinate prose.
-The commentary addresses each stanza and explains mythological references, as well as the poem’s moral-allegorical function.
+The commentary addresses each stanza and explains mythological references, as well as the poem's moral-allegorical function.
 Such commentary was ordinarily reserved for the Classics.

 Laberinto de Fortuna

-Laberinto de Fortuna (Labyrinth of Fortune, 1444) is Mena’s masterpiece.
+Laberinto de Fortuna ("Labyrinth of Fortune", 1444) is Mena's masterpiece.
+The structure of the poem is a mixture of two popular medieval allegorical elements: the Wheel of Fortune and the Ptolemaic universe.
+The structure of the poem centers around three Wheels of Fortune (past, present and future).
 The 297 stanza poem (also known as Las Trecientas (The Three Hundred), as there are versions with three additional stanzas) reintroduces the themes of national unity and the Reconquista but is dedicated to Juan II.

-Lyric Poetry
+Lyric poetry

 In addition to his moral-political works, Mena also produced more traditional courtly poetry.
-There are fifty or so surviving examples of Mena’s lyric poetry, including love lyrics, occasional verses, satirical pieces, and exchanges with other poets.
+There are fifty or so surviving examples of Mena's lyric poetry, including love lyrics, occasional verses, satirical pieces, and exchanges with other poets.
 The minor lyrics are far less complex than his major works in both style and content.
-His love poetry was well respected for its originality and treatment of the nature of love’s passion as an abstract, intellectual experience.
+His love poetry was well respected for its originality and treatment of the nature of love's passion as an abstract, intellectual experience.